kdarnok/lwz180/README.md

 by the LWZ 180 at all (as those elements are missing in the documentation).
 They can be seen briefly during startup:

 <img src="images/full_display.jpg" width="400"/>

+One could actually make use of them by putting the Arduino in between the LWZ's main board and the control unit and relaying all I²C messages forth and back.
+Then any unused display elements could be used for custom purposes.

 ## Arduino sketch
 I am using an Arduino Micro, as it has hardware I²C support and two UARTs (one for the KNX bus and one for